Skip to main content

 Directions

-Driving is the easiest way to travel to Cala Pi, but you can also catch the 525 bus from the Intermodal station in Palma, which takes 1 hour and 15 minutes.
-To reach the beach, you will need to descend the 147 well-kept rock steps, though you'll probably be so distracted by the spectacular view, you won't notice how many there are.
-There is street parking close by but no wheelchair access to the beach itself.
+Driving is the easiest way to travel to Cala Pi, with streetside parking in the roads close by.
+You can also catch the 525 bus directly from the ‘Intermodal’ station in Palma, which takes 1 hour and 15 minutes.
+Once there, you’ll need to then descend down a grand total of 147 (well-kept) stone steps… although there’s a good chance that you'll probably be so distracted by the spectacular view, you’ll find your toes in the sand before you know it.

 Location